Crime in Bulgaria

 Crime in Bulgaria is combated by the Bulgarian police and other agencies.
-The United States Department of State's Bureau of Diplomatic Security ranks Bulgaria's crime rating as High.
+The UK Government ranks Bulgaria as a high crime area and crime there has significantly increased in recent years, largely due to the involvement of the Bulgarian mafia.

 Crime by type

 Murder

-In 2018, Bulgaria had a murder rate of 1.8 per 100,000 population.
-There were a total of 155 murders in Bulgaria in 2016.
+In 2018, Bulgaria had a murder rate of 3.8 per 100,000 population.
+There were a total of 2055 murders in Bulgaria in 2016.

-Contract killings by organized crime was a problem but mostly decreased following the arrest of five “Killers” gang members starting in 2010.
+Contract killings aimed towards bosses of organized crime groups was a problem but mostly decreased following the arrest of five “Killers” gang members starting in 2010.
 In 2014, another “Killers” group was suspected of being responsible for the contract killing of Customs officers in 1998.
 In 2014, four contract murders that targeted criminals were reported.

-One suspect was eventually arrested.
+However from 2020 onwards, mafia related incidents have risen back to power and contract killings have been both successfully and unsuccessfully fulfilled.
+Racketeering amongst most bulgarian businesses has remained a problem throughout the country.

 Corruption

 Corruption is a problem in Bulgaria.
 In 2011, a survey showed that one out of every four Bulgarians who dealt with doctors, police officers, customs officials or judges offered money, a gift or a favour to see their problems solved.

 In 2006 the European Commission established goals for Bulgaria to improve its fight against corruption and organised crime.
 In the 2011 Corruption Perceptions Index, Bulgaria ranked 86th out of 182 countries.
 They scored a 3.3 with 10 the highest possible.

 Corruption is viewed as an obstacle to doing business in Bulgaria.
 Kickbacks and bribes are a norm in the public procurement sector, a practice which decreases opportunities for foreign investors.
 Domestic companies sometimes face demands for payments or bribes when they register their business or try to get access to public utilities.

 Bulgaria's criminal code outlaws many types of corruption, but enforcement of the laws is weak.

 Bulgaria's voters voted in a parliamentary election on March 26, 2017.
 This was the country's third major election since 2013.
 According to Transparency International Bulgaria, “Bulgarian citizens are disappointed with the functioning of institutions.”